tpauldike/journey_through_C/1-if_else_for-loop/README.md

 ## Assignment
-Write a program that prints `Twinkle twinkle llittle star` 10 times without you having to type it 10 times.
+Write a program that prints `Twinkle twinkle little star` 10 times without you having to type it 10 times.